uadmin/uadmin/docs/api.rst

     }

 ..
 WARNING::
    Use it at your own risk.
-Once the cookie expires in your user account, your account will be permanently deactivated.
+Once the cookie expires, your account will be permanently deactivated.
 In this case, you must have an extra user account in the User database.

 Login your account, wait for 10 seconds and see what happens.